Report 2: Student Characteristics and Outcomes

 are similar. iii – source

-Students can enroll in the Recovery Academy at any point during their high school career.
-Between 28 and 48 students attended the Recovery Academy for at least 90 days during each school year.
+Students can enroll in the Recovery Campus at any point during their high school career.
+Between 28 and 48 students attended the Recovery Campus for at least 90 days during each school year.
 Figure 2 shows the breakdown by grade level.

-Note: Many students attended the Recovery Academy for more than one year, so the same student may be included in 2016 and 2017, for example.
+Note: Many students attended the Recovery Campus for more than one year, so the same student may be included in 2016 and 2017, for example.

-While fewer than half (43%) of students completed residential substance use treatment prior to enrollment, an additional 18% completed treatment when they attended the Recovery Academy.
+While fewer than half (43%) of students completed residential substance use treatment prior to enrollment, an additional 18% completed treatment when they attended the Recovery Campus.

 What are the Outcomes of Recovery School Students?